Paralititan: Description

 From the formation another sauropod had already been known, Aegyptosaurus.
 Paralititan differs from Aegyptosaurus in its larger size, the latter genus weighing only fifteen tons, possibly in not having pleurocoels in its front tail vertebrae, and in possessing a relatively longer deltopectoral crest on its humerus.

-Palaoenvironment
+Palaeoenvironment

 The autochthonous, scavenged skeleton was preserved in tidal flat deposits containing in the form of fossil leaves and root systems, a mangrove vegetation of seed ferns, Weichselia reticulata.
 The mangrove ecosystem it inhabited was situated along the southern shore of the Tethys Sea.
 Paralititan is the first dinosaur demonstrated to have inhabited a mangrove habitat.
-It lived at approximately the same time and place as giant predators Carcharodontosaurus, Spinosaurus, and the sauropod Aegyptosaurus.
+It lived at approximately the same time and place as giant predators Tameryraptor (formerly assigned to Carcharodontosaurus), Spinosaurus and the sauropod Aegyptosaurus.